techiediaries/techiediaries/_posts/2020/angular-9/cli/2019-12-21-use-angular-cli-to-initialize-and-serve-new-angular-9-8-projects.md

 ---
 layout: post
-title: "Angular 9/8 How-To: Use Angular CLI to Initialize & Serve New Angular Projects"
+title: "Use Angular 10 CLI to Initialize & Serve New Angular Projects"
 image: "images/content/angular-by-example-httpclient-get.png"
-excerpt: "In this quick how-to tutorial, we'll see how to use Angular CLI v9, as of this writing, to generate a project and serve it locally using a live-reload development server." tags : [angular, angular-how-tos, angular9]
+excerpt: "In this quick how-to tutorial, we'll see how to use Angular CLI v10, as of this writing, to generate a project and serve it locally using a live-reload development server"
+date: 2020-08-05
+tags : [angular, angular-how-tos, angular10]
 ---

-In this quick how-to tutorial, we'll see how to use Angular CLI v9, as of this writing, to generate a project and serve it locally using a live-reload development server.
+In this quick how-to tutorial, we'll see how to use Angular CLI v10, as of this writing, to generate a project and serve it locally using a live-reload development server.

 ## Step 1  — Checking the Angular CLI Version

-After installing Angular 9 CLI, you can run many commands.
+After installing Angular 10 CLI, you can run many commands.
 Let’s start by checking the version of the installed CLI:

 ```bash
 $ ng version